formly-js/angular-formly/README.md

  `<script src="bower_components/angular-formly/dist/formly.bootstrap.min.js"></script>`

- - DIY: Regardless of which flavor you use, you can create your own templates with `formlyTemplateProvider`.
+ - DIY: Regardless of which flavor you use, you can create your own templates with `formlyConfigProvider`.
 Use any of the builds above and override all the templates or just the ones you need.

 - Add 'formly' as a required module to your angular app, usually in `app.js`:
  `var app = angular.module('app', ['ng', 'ui.router', 'formly']);`